Harda

 Harda is a city and a municipality in Harda district in the Indian state of Madhya Pradesh.
-Harda is the administrative headquarters of Harda.
+Harda is the administrative headquarters of Harda district.

 History

 Mughal period

 During the Mughal period, Harda was a mahal in the Handia sarkar.
-In 1742, Marathas led by Peshwa Balaji Baji Rao captured the area, and displaced the Muslim governor of the Handia sarkar.
+In 1742, Marathas led by Peshwa Balaji Baji Rao captured the area and displaced the Muslim governor of the Handia sarkar.
 Subsequently, Harda replaced Handia as the most important town in the area, as the local Maratha amil (chief) resided at Harda.
 Harda was a part of the Scindia's territories.
 In 1801, Yashwantrao Holkar sacked Harda.
 Later, Harda also faced attacks from the Pindaris and the Korku tribals.

 British period

 In 1817, during the Third Anglo-Maratha War, Harda became the headquarters of John Malcolm's division.
 Even after the Maratha defeat in the war, the Scindias retained control of the Harda-Handia tract.
 The area was ceded to the British in 1844, but the cession was completed only in 1860.
 The town saw disturbances during the 1857 uprising.
-The Deputy Magistrate, Maulvi Mazhar-ul-Jamil, helped curb the rebellion, and was rewarded with a jagir in the Damoh district.
+The Deputy Magistrate, Maulvi Mazhar-ul-Jamil, helped curb the rebellion and was rewarded with a jagir in the Damoh district.
 The Harda Nagar Palika was established on 18 May 1867, and the Harda tehsil was created in 1913.

-The British tried to bring a progressive frame work to Harda during its rule.
+The British tried to bring a progressive framework to Harda during its rule.
 Harda was formed by combining Kul Harda and Mehmudabad Villages.
-After the railway lines were laid the conditions improved, and the area developed.
-In 1857 British officers worked here as judges and administrative Officers.
+After the railway lines were laid, the conditions improved, and the area developed.
+In 1857 British officers worked here as judges and administrative officers.
 Harda was one of the largest places in the old 'Madhya Prant' and includes area of 'Seoni Malwa.'
 The Harda language and culture is influenced by 'Malwa' and 'Nimar'.
 The main dialect spoken in Harda is known as Bhuani, and the region is known as the Bhuana area which loosely translates to more fertilized land.

 Indian independence movement

-Guru Radha Kishan was born in 1925 in Bid village of Harda district.
-On 15 August 1947, S.D.O Shri Beretha hosted the Indian flag at the police station of Harda.
-Eminent personalities from Harda include Narayanrao Raghunathrao Kekre, the President of the Hindu Mahasabha of Madhya Pradesh.